-Pursuant to California Code of Regulations, Title 2., Division 7., Chapter 1., Article 1., and Elections Code Sections 2188 and 2194, voter registration information is available to persons or groups for election, scholarly, journalistic, political, or governmental purposes as determined by the Secretary of State.
-All requests to view, to purchase, or to use voter registration information must be accompanied by a written application.

-governmental purpos registration information quests to view, to pu ırchase, or to use voter ☐ I am a member, will use the re ☐ I am a governm I am a person w nat apply e for federal, state or or representative of quested information ent employee and I o ho wants to use the Scholarly, Journ a committee for on that campaign leclare that the reconstruction in the reconstruction in the reconstruction in the contract of the contract in the contract of the contract o or against an i. equested info nation for one initiative or reference rmation will be used or more of the follow lum measu for govern ure and I declare 3.
-Applicant's Name: First Middle L ast State Driver License, ID or US Passport: Number State Expiration Date Dasidanaa Addaaaa Residence Address: Number Street City State Zip If you do not have a street ad ldress, describe where y you live (Cross stre ets, Route, N, S, E, W) Mailing Address: Number Street City , State Zip Contact Information: Telephone Number E-mail Address Business Address: Number If you do not have a street ad Street City State Zip n you do not have a succe ac areas, aesonibe imere y you iivo (01000 oiio 010, 110010, 11, 0, 2, 11) Business Contact: Telephone Number E-mail Address 4.
-If this application is s on behalf of any pe rson or persons other than the applicant, this sect ion must b e completed. application please pro use the information m the person, candidate, campaig ın or orgar nization allowing Name of the Persor Behalf You Ar or Organization on e Requesting Data: Name of the Person Author in the Organization orizing the Request: Organization Address: Number Street City State Zip Organization Contact Information: Telephone Number E-mail Address Application fo or Voter Registration Inform ation 2017-09-01 Page 1 of 2
+Pursuant to California Code of Regulations, Title 2., Division 7., Chapter 1., Article 1., and Elections Code Sections 2188 and 2194, voter registration information is available to persons or groups for election, scholarly, journalistic, political, or groups for election, scholarly, groups for election, groups for elect registration information reflered to the property of the second State.
+All requests to vi application. ew, to purchase, o or to use voter ☐ I am a member, will use the re ☐ I am a governme I am a person w e for federal, state or or representative of quested information i ent employee and I d ho wants to use the r a committee for on that campaign eclare that the reception to the contract that the reception in the contract that the reception in the contract that the co declare I will use the report against an initiative or equested information will ation for one or more of all or Governmental referendum meas be used for gover ure and I declare 3.
+Applicant's Name: First Middle Last State Driver License, ID or US Passport: 11130 Made Lust Number State Expiration Da te Street dress, describe where y City ou live (Cross streets, Route, N, S State , E, W) Zip Mailing Address: Number Street City State Zip Contact Information: Telephone Number E-mail Address Number If you do not have a street ad Street dress, describe where y City ou live (Cross streets, Route, N, S State , E, W) Zip Business Contact: Telephone Number E-mail Address 4.
+If this application is s on behalf of any pe rson or persons of other than the applicant, this section must be completed. application please pro use the information of n the person, candidate, campaign or orga nization allowing Name of the Person Behalf You Ar or Organization on e Requesting Data: Name of the Person Author in the Organization prizing the Request: Organization Address: 1 Organization Contact Number Street City State Zip Information: Telephone Number E-mail Address N or Voter Registration Informa ation 2017-09-01 xii / tudi 555 Page 1 of 2